Gluten-Free Pumpkin Bread with coconut milk chai glaze – a naturally sweetened, healthful recipe perfect for sharing with guests during the holidays.

 Add the dry ingredients to the wet, and mix until all of the clumps are out.

-Pour batter into a well-oiled 9” x 5” x 2” loaf pan and bake for 45 to 60 minutes, or until bread tests clean.
+Pour batter into a well-oiled 9” x 5” x 2” loaf pan and bake for 50 to 60 minutes, or until bread tests clean (mine took 55 on the dot).
+Turn off the oven and allow bread to sit in the warm oven 10 minutes.

 Pour chai frosting over the pumpkin bread, cut large pieces and serve.